Davis hurt, No. 10 Wisconsin misses B10 clinch, Huskers win

 Nebraska: Nebraska could move into the No. 13 seed in the conference tournament with a win by Northwestern over Minnesota on Sunday evening.

-Wisconsin: If Illinois wins Sunday, the Badgers would fall to the No. 2 seed in the conference tournament.
-Either way, much depends on Davis’ status. … Wisconsin had won each of the last 15 times it had played a game decided by six points or fewer.
+Wisconsin: If Illinois wins Sunday, the Badgers would drop to the No. 2 seed in the conference tournament.
+Either way, much depends on Davis’ status.

 POLL IMPLICATIONS